temporalio/documentation/docs-src/go/self-hosted-worker-docker-network.md

   - worker
 ---

-To deploy a Self-hosted Worker to your Docker environment you will need to configure your Worker with the appropriate IP address and port.
+To deploy a self-hosted Worker to your Docker environment, you need to configure your Worker with the appropriate IP address and port.

 #### Confirm network